dustinpfister/videoground/README.md

 ### Download a specific revision

-The latest is not always the greatest when it comes to many things with software, often things go in a direction in which there are just too many features packed into a single application.
-However when it comes to videoground the latest state of master might not always be stable regardless if I keep this minimal or not.
-It then might be a good idea to clone down a certain revision such as R5 for example.
+The latest is not always the greatest when it comes to many things with software.
+When it comes to videoground the latest state of master might not always be stable.
+It then might be a good idea to clone down a certain revision such as R6 for example.

 To install a specific revision number the process is more or less the same.
 I will just want to add the -b option when using the clone sub command of git.
-While doing so I might want to name a different name for the folder such as R5 or something to that effect if I am going to have more than one revision to work with on a system.
+While doing so I might want to name a different name for the folder such as vgr6 or something to that effect if I am going to have more than one revision to work with on a system.

 ```
-$ git clone -b "0.5.0" --depth 1 https://github.com/dustinpfister/videoground vgr4
+$ git clone -b "0.6.0" --depth 1 https://github.com/dustinpfister/videoground vgr6
-$ cd vgr4
+$ cd vgr6
 $ npm install
 $ npm start
 ```

 ## How to start making videos

 Once videoground is up and running the next question is how to get going making videos with this.
 There is a whole lot of ground to cover with that one, I am making a lot of changes at the time of this writing, and there is also no official DOCS at this time.
 So for now it would be best to just look at the source code of the start videos, and additional content repositories that I have set up thus far.
-In this section I will be going over what the options are when it comes to a hello world example, and where to find example and project videos that I have made thus far.
+In this section I will be going over what the options are when it comes to a hello world example, and where to find example and project videos.

 <div align="center">
     <a href="https://www.youtube.com/watch?v=AzuB6ExUE64">